koitsu/hdmademo/ca65-fastrom/README.md

 hate using `.segment` over and over -- I prefer to organise my code based on what is in that segment and not switch segments excessively.

+# Changing $420D

+The final piece to the puzzle is the easiest: setting bit 0 of $420D to 1.
+This enables the 3.58MHz access cycle in said banks.